 Intangible Assets.
 Intangible assets primarily consist of the cost of acquired companies in excess of the fair market value of their net tangible assets at the date of acquisition.
 The Company adopted Statement of Financial Accounting Standards ("SFAS") No. 142, Goodwill and Other Intangible Assets ("SFAS 142"), on January 1, 2002.
 Under SFAS 142, goodwill is no longer subject to amortization over its estimated useful life.
 The methods used for evaluating and measuring impairment of certain intangible assets have changed in accordance with the provisions of SFAS 142.
-The Company completed its annual goodwill impairment test during the year ended December 31, 2003 and determined that no adjustment to the carrying value of goodwill was required.
+The Company completed its annual goodwill impairment analysis during each of the years ended December 31, 2004 and 2003, and determined that no adjustment to the carrying value of goodwill was required.